 No other origin tastes like Sumatra.
 The combination of volcanic soil, tropical climate, and the wet-hulled processing method creates a cup that stands completely apart.

 Sumatra's signature processing method, giling basah, removes the parchment while beans are still wet.
 This creates the low acidity, heavy body, and earthy flavor Sumatran coffees are known for — a taste you cannot get from any other origin.
+The high humidity of Sumatra's tropical climate makes conventional drying impractical, leading to this unique method.

 French press is the ideal method for Sumatran beans.
 The full immersion brewing accentuates the heavy body, earthy complexity, and chocolate notes these coffees are loved for.
 Use a coarse grind at a 1:15 ratio with 200°F water.
+Steep for 4 minutes, break the crust gently, wait 30 seconds for the grounds to settle, then plunge slowly.